blab/veme-2022/README.md

 Genome metadata have:

-  - One tab-delimited record per genome sequence with a “strain” name that matches the genome sequence name.
+  - One tab-delimited record per genome sequence with a "strain" name that matches the genome sequence name.
-  - Required columns including “strain” and “date”.
+  - Required columns including "strain" and "date".
   - As many additional columns as you like.

 ``` bash